 Select Exchange Server

-Choose Exchange server to host hybrid configuration
+Choose the Exchange server to host the hybrid configuration

 Configure Mail Flow